jentery/engl391/index.md

 ### Late Submissions and Extensions

-For the [Activity Analysis](activity.html), I will deduct three points per working day (excluding holidays and weekends) for every submission I receive after Wednesday, March 8th at 11:30am.
+For the [Activity Analysis](activity.html), I will deduct *three* points per working day (excluding holidays and weekends) for every submission I receive after Wednesday, March 8th at 11:30am.
 This gives you one week of wiggle room for this assignment, which is due by Wednesday, March 1st at 11:30am.
+I will close the Brightspace submission portal for the Activity Analysis assignment at 11:30am on Wednesday, March 22nd.

-For Take-Home Exams [1](exam1.html) and [2](exam2.html), I will deduct three points per working day (excluding holidays and weekends) for every submission I receive after Friday, February 3rd at 11:30am and Wednesday, March 22nd at 11:30am, respectively.
-This does not include wiggle room for late submissions; however, you will have two weeks to complete these two exams.
+For Take-Home Exams [1](exam1.html) and [2](exam2.html), I will deduct *five* points per working day (excluding holidays and weekends) for every submission I receive after Friday, February 3rd at 11:30am and Wednesday, March 22nd at 11:30am, respectively.
+This does not include wiggle room for late submissions; however, you will have two weeks to complete each of these exams.
+I will close the Brightspace submission portal for Take-Home Exams 1 and 2 at 11:30am on Friday, February 10th and Wednesday, March 29th, respectively.

-For the [Player Story](final.html), I will deduct five points per working day (excluding holidays and weekends) for every submission I receive after Wednesday, April 19th at 11:30am.
+For the [Player Story](final.html),  I will deduct *five* points per working day (excluding holidays and weekends) for every submission I receive after Wednesday, April 19th at 11:30am.
 This gives you one day of wiggle room for your final project.
 I will close the Brightspace submission portal for the Player Story assignment at 11:30am on Monday, April 24th.

 Please email me if you need an extension for any assignment, and we can discuss possibilities on a case-by-case basis.